infinit/memo/website/templates/pages/docs/src/markdown/reference.md

   -a [ --as ] arg              User to run commands as (default: system user)
 ```

 Each mode of each binary has its own help as well.
-For example the help when invoking the `--create` mode of _infinit-user_ shows the options associated with creating a user:
+For example the help when invoking the `--create` mode of _infinit user_ shows the options associated with creating a user:

 ```
-$> infinit-user --create --help
+$> infinit user --create --help
-Usage: infinit-user --create [OPTIONS...]
+Usage: infinit user --create [OPTIONS...]

 Create a user: